MorettiLink/Python-Basic/README.md

 # Python-Basic-Code
-I did the Python Challenge of Platzi, learning the basics and a little programs
+I did the Python Challenge of Platzi, an good course to learn the basics of Python

+## Glosario:
+### Conversor de monedas